waikato-datamining/applied-deep-learning/docs/object_detection/yolov5.md

 sign-yolov5
 ```

-**NB:** Yolov5 will automatically append a number to the output directory if said
-directory already exists (in order not to overwrite any existing models/outputs).

 Since the image size should be a multiple of 32, we use 416 for this experiment.

 Kick off the training with the following command: